LandiMi2/LandiMi2/README.md

 I'm a bioinformatics student with a keen interest in epigenetics and genomics.
 A co-founder of Bioinformatics Hub of Kenya Intiative [BHKi](https://github.com/bioinformatics-hub-ke).
 A certified Software Carpentries instructor.
 I'm passionate about capacity building.

-- 🔭 I’m currently working on epigenetics
+- 🔭 I’m currently working on epigenetics in plants
 - 🌱 I’m currently learning how to build websites using gitpages
 -  Hobbies: Triathlon
-- 📫 How to reach me: [Twitter](https://twitter.com/CofiaLandy) or Email: m.landi@cgiar.org /landycofia@gmail.com
+- 📫 How to reach me: [Twitter](https://twitter.com/CofiaLandy) or Email: m.landi@cgiar.org / landycofia@gmail.com
 - 😄 Pronouns: He/Him

 <!--